 Under Presidents Kennedy and Johnson, Mr. Usery was the industrial union representative on the President’s Missile Sites Labor Committee at the Kennedy Space Center in Florida and the Marshall Space Flight Center in Alabama.
 From 1993 to 1995, he served on the commission of the Future of Worker-Management Relations and was appointed by President Bill Clinton as special mediator for the major league baseball dispute.

-In 1985, Mr. Usery established the Bill Usery Labor Management Relations Foundation, for the betterment of public awareness and understanding of labor-management relations, collective bargaining, and other human resource issues in the free enterprise system.
+In 1985, Mr. Usery established the Bill Usery Labor Management Relations Foundation for the betterment of public awareness and understanding of labor-management relations, collective bargaining, and other human resource issues in the free enterprise system.
 In 1991, the Foundation helped create Partners in Economic Reform, which is working with democratic labor and management to promote economic development and free collective bargaining in the New Independent States of the former Soviet Union.

-Bill Usery attended Georgia Military College and Mercer University and served in the Pacific Fleet of the U.S. Navy during 1943-46.
+Bill Usery attended Georgia Military College and Mercer University and served in the Pacific Fleet of the U.S. Navy from 1943–46.
 He has donated his official papers to the Southern Labor Archives at Georgia State University.
 Bill Usery passed away on December 10, 2016, at the age of 92.

 News and Highlights